 It is estimated that 35 percent of throat cancers are related to HPV infections.

 HPV has been demonstrated as one of the leading risk factors for cancer of the mouth and throat, known as oropharyngeal cancer.

 The infection does not directly cause oral cancer.
 The virus triggers changes in the infected cells.
 The genetic material of the virus becomes part of cancer cells, causing them to grow.
 This can lead to the detection of HPV in people who have cancers that were caused by other factors.

 Later on, these cells can become cancerous.
 However, few people with an HPV infection will develop cancer.
-In fact, the body clears around 90 percent of HPV infections within 2 years.
+In fact, the body clears around

 The subtypes of HPV found in the mouth are almost all sexually transmitted, so oral sex is a probable cause.

 People who smoke are less likely to be able to clear an HPV infection because smoking damages immune cells in the skin.
 These normally help protect against viral damage.